9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

     ```

     Finally, there are several efficient functions for performing
     set-like operations on maps.
-Of these, we\'ll be using `union`
+Of these, we'll be using `union`
     below.
-This function is \"left biased\": if two maps contain the
+This function is "left biased": if two maps contain the
     same key, the result will contain the value from the left map.

     ``` screen